 Takeaways

-• Money market accounts have higher interest rates than traditional checking accounts.
+- Money market accounts have higher interest rates than checking accounts.

-Interest rates have risen sharply over the past several years, with rates at around 0% in 2022 rising swiftly to over 5% in 2023.
-This boom in interest rates established by the Federal Reserve to combat inflation has encouraged investors to refocus and prioritize savings.
-Money market accounts have gained popularity as investors look for a haven for their investment capital.
+Interest rates have risen sharply over the past several years, from around 0% in 2022 to over 5% in 2023.
+This interest rate boom established by the Federal Reserve to combat inflation has encouraged investors to refocus and prioritize savings.
+As a result, investing in money market accounts has gained in popularity as investors look for a haven for their investment capital.

 When the Federal Reserve raises interest rates, it has a trickle-down effect on financial products that charge interest rates, such as bonds, certificates of deposits, savings accounts, checking accounts, and money market accounts.